Skip to content

 In a nutshell

-Covering nearly 17,000 square kilometres, the southern Patagonian ice-field is the world’s third largest reserve of fresh water and feeds some of the region’s best-known glaciers.
+Covering nearly 17,000 square kilometers, the southern Patagonian ice-field is the world’s third largest reserve of fresh water and feeds some of the region’s best-known glaciers.
 One of our most-liked is the Grey Glacier in Torres del Paine, where an afternoon’s navigation across the lake will take you past impossibly blue icebergs bobbing in the water.
 The 5 km-long, 60 m-high Perito Moreno is the most impressive and is visited from El Calafate.

 Step away from the main routes, though, and you can see some equally soul in sight such as the Balmaceda, Amala and El Brujo glaciers (El Brujo pictured above); these can only be accessed on longer boat trips.